2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 - Security audit and compliance documentation ($1,500)

-The fiber backbone eliminated inter-floor bottlenecks.
-VLAN segmentation improved security, addressing previous audit concerns.
+The fiber backbone eliminates inter-floor bottlenecks for switch-to-switch trunks.
+VLAN segmentation addresses security audit concerns.
 The infrastructure provides 120 total switch ports for future growth.
-Network performance complaints essentially disappeared post-implementation.

 Common Pitfalls & How to Avoid Them